arunbaby0/arunbaby.com/_ai_agents/0004-tool-calling-fundamentals.md

 ## 4. Scaling: The "Too Many Tools" Problem

 GPT-4 has a context limit.
 If you have 5,000 internal APIs (like AWS or Stripe), you cannot paste all 5,000 JSON schemas into the prompt.
-It would cost $5 per query.
+It would cost $5 per query and confuse the model.

 ### 4.1 Solution: Tool RAG (Retrieval)
 Treat tool definitions like documents.